nsrosenqvist/october-plugin_assetrevisions/README.md

 If the filter doesn't find a corresponding entry in the manifest it simply returns what the standard ["theme" filter](http://octobercms.com/docs/markup/filter-theme) would have returned.

-## Attribution

-The plugin icon is made by Stanislav Levin and released under CC 3.0